minutemin/Homework-1/README.md

 HTML CSS Git Challenge: Code Refractor

-This assignment was designed for real world experience, starting from creating a repository to deploying a project.
-It focuses on refractoring the code so that it includes semantics and add additional meta for clarity.
-The Refractoring solves accessibilty issues and gives the student practice with agile workflow, HTML, CSS and git/github.
+This assignment was designed to have students get more real world experiences by familiarizing themselves with the agile project management workflow.
+We were asked to refactor an exisiting code in order to make it industry standards for user accessibility.
+It focuses on refactoring code to include semantic elements and additional meta to make the website accessible for users that may have certain disabilities or for certain devices that assist user with disabilities.
+It also give the student more practice with git, github, html, css and other things we learned in the first week.

+WHAT I DID:

-First I created a new repo in my github and committed a read me file and license.
+First I created a new repo in my github and committed a README markdown file and license.
 Then I cloned it to my computer.
-From my terminal, I created a new branch called "feature/refractor-starter-code and copied and pasted the Unsolved assignment files into the homework-1 directory in the feature branch.
-After I worked on the code, fix all the acceptance criteria, I first git pull to make sure I have updated version of the project.
-I then git add -A and git commit with message of my changes.
-Then I pushed it to my github to my feature branch, and then proceeded with a pull request so that it could be merged into the main branch.
-I then merged the feature branch into the main and have it deployed to my git pages.
+I then ran a git pull of the assignment file and copied and pasted it into a folder called homework-01.
+After I worked on the code, meeting all of the acceptance criteria, I ran git pull to make sure I have updated version of the project.
+I then git add -A and then git commit -m"" with message of my changes.
+Then I pushed it to my github proceeded with a pull request and merge so that the new code could be merged into the main branch.
+I turned on my git pages and copy and pasted the URL from there and from the Git Hub account and submitted them on BCS spot/Canvas.

 ## Usage